Zed-z/dragons-path-restorer/README.md

 # Setup and usage

+1. Download the project repository
+    - Click the green `<>Code` button and press `Download ZIP`
+    - Extract the ZIP file in a directory of your choice
-1. Obtain and put the required files in the appropriate folders:
+1. Obtain and put required files in the appropriate folders:
-    - *Requires* a backed up copy of the website's files in the `data/experience` folder
+    - *Requires* putting a backed up copy of the website's files `data/experience`
+        - Special thanks to KaiZettaSlow for dumping the [contents of the Yakuza Experience site](https://drive.google.com/file/d/1S4Pmcr5-kE0YFVCF-cSZP7eSobBEnxTH/view)!
         - `index.html` should be directly in the `experience` folder alongside files such as `comic-a-twist-of-fate-1`
-    - *Optionally* put `edo-webfont.ttf` and `edo-webfont.woff` in the `data` folder
+    - *Optionally*,  put `edo-webfont.ttf` and `edo-webfont.woff` in the `data` folder
-        - Not neccesary to view the comic, only fixes the appearance of buttons
+        - Not neccesary to view the comic and doesn't affect the comic itself, only fixes the appearance of some navigation buttons that use the Edo font
     - The final file structure should look something like this:
         ```
         📂data/